Understanding the Texas Eviction Process: A Complete Guide for Landlords

 typical all-in for a routine eviction

 Texas Justice Courts allow a landlord's authorized agent, not just an attorney, to file and appear in an eviction case (Tex.
 R. Civ.
 P. 500.4).
-That is how we handle your case for a flat fee instead of attorney rates.
+That is how we handle your case starting from $79 instead of attorney rates.
 We are not a law firm and do not provide legal advice.

 No hidden fees.
 Choose the service level that fits your needs.